MicrosoftEdge/Demos/eyedropper/README.md

 # EyeDropper API demos

-This repository contains a series of simple demo pages made to showcase the new JavaScript [EyeDropper API](https://wicg.github.io/eyedropper-api/).
+These demos showcase the JavaScript [EyeDropper API](https://wicg.github.io/eyedropper-api/).
+The EyeDropper API enables app authors to use a browser-supplied eyedropper in the construction of custom color pickers.

+The EyeDropper API provides access to a browser-supplied eyedropper, to enable app developers to implement an eyedropper, a tool that allows users to select a color from the pixels on their screen, including the pixels rendered outside of the web page that's requesting the color data.

+The EyeDropper API is implemented in Chromium browsers, such as Microsoft Edge 95 or later.

 ## Why this API?

-Sampling colors from your screen is a very useful feature in creative applications.
-PowerPoint lets you change things like the color of a shape by sampling from other shapes.
-Photoshop also allows you to sample the color of any pixel in the screen to reuse for your drawings.
-Finally browser DevTools also allow you to grab the color of elements in the web page when editing color properties in the Styles panel.
+Sampling colors from your screen is a useful feature in creative applications.
+For example:
+* In Microsoft PowerPoint, you can change the color of a shape by sampling from other shapes.
+* In Microsoft DevTools, when editing color properties in the **Styles** tab of the **Elements** tool, you can sample the color of a page element in a rendered webpage.

-It is, unfortunately, not possible for web applications to do this today.
-Some browsers do support it if you use an `<input type=color>` element, but that means you're forced to use the input element for something you might want to do in JS only and customize to your needs.

-The EyeDropper API aims to fill that gap.
+Without the EyeDropper API, web applications can't do this.
+Some browsers do support it, if you use an `<input type=color>` element, but that means you have to use the input element for something that you might want to do in JavaScript only and customize to your needs.
+The EyeDropper API fills that gap.

-## Implementation

-At this time, the EyeDropper API is implemented in Chromium browsers.
-Try it in Microsoft Edge 95 or Google Chrome 95.

 ## The demos

-There are 3 demos here.
-Click below to try them in your browser.
-And use [GitHub](https://github.com/MicrosoftEdge/Demos/tree/main/eyedropper) to review the source code.

-* [Color game](./color-game.html): Click play and find the matching color from the list at the bottom before the time runs out.
+* [Color game](https://MicrosoftEdge.github.io/Demos/eyedropper/color-game.html): Click **Play** and then find the matching color from the list at the bottom, before the time runs out.
-* [Photo color swap](./photo-color-swap.html): Load a picture, then select a color from it, and finally select a second color to replace it with.
+* [Photo color swap](https://MicrosoftEdge.github.io/Demos/eyedropper/photo-color-swap.html): Load a picture, select a color from it, and then select a second color to replace it with.
-* [Mondrian generator](./mondrian.html): Generate random Mondrian-like color grids, and click on any tile in the grid to swap its color.
+* [Mondrian generator](https://MicrosoftEdge.github.io/Demos/eyedropper/mondrian.html): Generate random Mondrian-like color grids, and click any tile in the grid to swap its color.